banjopickin/women_workforce/README.md

 In past two decades, women's employment rate is lower than the men's.
 And the sample proportion z-test result showed this difference is significant.

-Then I would like to know how women's employment statuses look like in different family status.
+Then I would like to know how women's employment statuses look like at different family status.

 ![family](imgs/readme_figs/family.png)

 The above figure shows that Women who have children under six and thirteen years old yield lowest hiring rate.
 This result implies that women are more likely to leave the workforce at this stage.

-Amongst the women who have children under thirteen-year-old, who are the working ones?
+Amongst the women with children under thirteen-year-old, who are the working ones?
 And what motivate them to work?
 The rest of my research will focus on answering these questions using survey data.

 ## Result

 According to what random forest model suggests women with children under thirteen-year-old fall into six categories.
-Three subsets are the working and three are unemployed.
+Three subsets are employed and three are not.

 ### Employed women